 The video-game sequel sees Lara making her way through Northeastern Siberia in a bid to stay one step ahead of Trinity.
 That change in location – the snowy mountains of Russia – challenges Lara in a whole new environment.
 It would be the perfect setting to do the same in the movie, offering a chance to put her newfound confidence and skills to the test.
 Filming is rumoured to be taking place this year in England, South Africa, Beijing, and Finland – places so scattered that they offer no real clue as to whether the storyline will follow the game.
 Plus, filmmakers often use alternate locations to represent different real-world places, so we’re not jumping to any conclusions just yet.

 Equally, Rise of the Tomb Raider sees Lara on the hunt for another supernatural object, The Divine Source.
 This time she’s one step ahead of Trinity in their search for the artefact, which is said to grant eternal life, and they’re not letting her take it without a fight.
-There’s no guessing if Wheatley will stick to the tone set in the recent movie or dive head-first into the magical elements (perhaps there will find another grounded reason that the magical rumours to exist?).
-But one significant aspect that remains key to Lara’s character journey: her relationship with her late father.
+There’s no guessing if Wheatley will stick to the tone set in the recent movie or dive head-first into the magical elements, but one significant aspect should remain key to Lara’s character journey: her relationship with her late father.

-Richard Croft obsessed over The Divine Source and went mad looking for it, and now Lara looks to finish his life’s work.
-Her need to feel closer to her father and protect his legacy is what drives the narrative.
-In the films, she is only just beginning to discover who he was.
+Richard Croft went mad in his search for The Divine Source, and now Lara looks to finish his life’s work.
+Her need to feel closer to her father and protect his legacy is what drives the narrative and, in the films, she is only just beginning to discover who he was.
 Using this thread from the Rise of Tomb Raider seems so obvious – it would be a huge shame not to use it.